The difference between savings and investments

 Saving and investing are fundamental to financial security.
-At its most basic, saving is the act of putting money away in a safe place with the intention of using it in the future.
+At its most basic, saving is the act of putting money away in a safe place to use it in the future.
 Investing involves putting your money into investments – such as shares, funds and property – with the hope that your money will grow.

 Saving vs investing